supabase/supavisor/README.md

 ## Overview

-supavisor (name tbd) is a scalable cloud-native Postgres connection pooler capable of supporting millions of Postgres end-client connections into a stateful pool of native Postgres database connections.
+Supavisor is a scalable cloud-native Postgres connection pooler capable of supporting millions of Postgres end-client connections into a stateful pool of native Postgres database connections.

 For Postgres clients, goal is to provide Postgres connection pools as a service such that clients don't have to worry about connection limits of their Postgres database.